Here are a few events that traced the history of the invention of the chronometer

 1735 - Founding of Blancpain

 Jehan-Jacques Blancpain started making watches in 1735 in Villeret, Switzerland.
 He was the founder of the Blancpain brand, setting up his first workshop on the upper floor of his house at Villeret, in the area of the Bernese Jura.
-Blancpain would remain owned by the founding family for two centuries, until the death of Frédéric-Emile Blancpain in 1932.
-After that, two former aides of Frédéric-Emile, Betty Fiechter and André Léal, bought it, and renamed it (as it was required by law) Rayville S.A., succ. de Blancpain.
+Blancpain would remain owned by the founding family for two centuries, until the death of Frédéric-Emile Blancpain in 1932, when it was bought by two former aides of Frédéric-Emile, Betty Fiechter and André Léal, and renamed (as it was required by law) Rayville S.A., succ. de Blancpain.

 1738 - Founding of Jaquet Droz